solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In 1910 Dr. J. Griffith Taylor* published a beautiful memoir illustrated with ninety-four collotype and fifty text figures, in which reference is made to no less than eighty species of these "fossils."
 Dr. Taylor's material came from a formation extending 400 miles north and south in the Adelaide district, the fossiliferous strata being about 800 feet thick.
 The formation has been compared with a great barrier reef.
 Dr. Taylor records the singular fact that with very rare exceptions there were no other fossils than Archaeocyathids.*

-*) 'The Archaeocyathinae of the Cambrian of South Australia.'
+*) _The Archaeocyathinae of the Cambrian of South Australia_.
 Mem.
 Roy.
 Soc.
 South Australia, vol. 2., 1910.

 *)  One recalls Carpenter's description of tertiary nummulitic limestones composed of "little else than Nummulites."